-It seems a long time ago, another life.
+It was a long time ago, another life really.

 We sat in a restaurant of starched white table cloths and talked.
 Long after our plates were removed and we were coaxing the last drops of champagne from the night, we talked.
 And talked.
 The other diners left.
 The waiters hovered at a safe distance, at first complicit in our encounter, then realizing this would not end of its own accord, standing closer, intervening more often.

 Finally the unctuous maître d’ kicked us out, egged on by the waiters who hovered at the edges, their hands yearning to loosen their bow ties.

 The maitre d’ was miffed that we had called his bluff: now he was forced to show the limits of the studied graciousness and endless servility that he had cultivated all night long.
 He locked the door behind us with a clunk of the lock, glad to see us gone.

 We were oblivious.
 We left the restaurant still talking and walked across the empty city until her feet in heels could take no more.
 Reluctantly, we parted: she to a taxi, me to further pavement strolling.
 I needed to walk her presence out of my blood if I were to go home.